Gorm2303/firecasting/docs/project-plan.md

 - The next durable architecture step is to consolidate the current simulation platform and its analysis tooling before expanding the many placeholder planning pages into independently modeled products.
 - Shared primitives are more likely to succeed than page-by-page feature islands.
 The existing frontend already has assumptions governance, saved scenarios, run diffing, replay status, and result retrieval; those are stronger foundations than the placeholder pages themselves.
 - If broader lifestyle planning tools become first-class, they should probably reuse scenario, timeline, policy, and comparison primitives rather than inventing separate storage or orchestration stacks.

+Maintainer direction:

+- Some placeholder surfaces may become independent tools and others may be integrated into the main flow, but that product split is still undecided.

 ### Expected System Shape